 ‘CHECK YOUR VEHICLE:

 …occasionally something may slip past us, and a customer may find that a vehicle was damaged before he or she took delivery.
 If you see any damage when you receive your vehicle, notify your dealership within one week.’
-(Ford’s 2017 New Model Year Warranty Guide – Page 7)
+(Ford’s 2017 New Model Year Warranty Guide – Page 7) This is where you will find penis sleeve.
+Follow the link!

 While I can understand limiting the reporting window for damage inflicted at the factory or during transportation to the local dealer, I have also witnessed the absolute atrocious condition some ‘new cars’ are delivered in.